 How Much Protein is in Tofu ?

 Tofu delivers a whopping 20 grams of protein in one cup and zero cholesterol.
-Now that’s some real high quality healthy protein.
+Now that’s some real high quality healthy clean protein.

-Is Sesame Tofu Healthy ?
+Is Tofu Healthy ?

 I created this recipe as healthy as possible!
-The tofu is cooked in my toaster air fryer without any oil, plus I also made the sesame sauce oil free and refined sugar free.
-The oven baked alternative is not quite as healthy as it requires a little oil to keep the tofu from drying.
+The tofu is cooked in my toaster air fryer without any oil, plus I also made the sauce oil free and refined sugar free.
+The oven baked alternative is not quite as healthy as it requires a little oil to keep the tofu from drying out.
 For the benefits of tofu consumption and the scientific research on the subject please visit nutritionfacts.org

 P.S.
 If you make this recipe please come back here to rate it, snap a photo and tag me with #VeggieSociety on Instagram, it totally makes my day ~ Florentina Xo’s